 - Stay on the trails.
 They are there for a reason.
 Wandering off course could put you into unsafe terrain for rockslides and avalanches.

 - But on that note, always pay attention to the trail.
 Backcountry networks are hard to maintain, so always watch your footfall and where you are headed.
 Only circumnavigate the trail when truly necessary, like deep snowpack or a giant boulder.

 - Lighten your pack.
 This will keep you nimble, save your energy, and allow you to potentially recover, rather than definitely going down hard with a heavy-ass pack.

 “On average, 20-50 people are killed each year by landslides in the U.S.”

 – READYColorado, Colorado’s official source for homeland security and all-hazards preparedness information

 Landslides are naturally occurring yet do an estimated $1-2 billion in damages to manmade structures, year after year.
 Slides are typically activated by earthquakes, fire, construction, and most commonly rain, whether from a huge storm or a concentrated patch.
 It is estimated that thousands of slides occur in Colorado annually, though the magnitude fluctuates.

 To avoid landslides:

-- Be weary of traveling after strong rains and other severe natural changes, like fire and earthquakes.
+- Be wary of traveling after heavy rains and other severe natural changes, like fire and earthquakes.